Regulatory actions for April 17, 2025

 April 17, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Nano-x, Precision Neuroscience, Sanoculis, EBR Systems.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bioarctic, Eisai, Innocare, Neurelis, Recordati.

 Briefs